wechaty/getting-started/README.md

 ![Node.js v12](https://img.shields.io/badge/node-%3E%3D12-green.svg)
 [![TypeScript](https://img.shields.io/badge/%3C%2F%3E-TypeScript-blue.svg)](https://www.typescriptlang.org/)

 [Wechaty](https://github.com/wechaty/wechaty/) is a RPA SDK for Chatbot Makers.
-It's well designed with a very easy to use API, supports all OSs including Linux, OSX, Win32, Docker, and all IMs including WeChat, WeCom, Whatsapp, Lark, Gitter, etc.
+It's well designed with an easy to use API, supports all OSs including Linux, OSX, Win32, Docker, and lots of IMs including WeChat, WeCom, Whatsapp, Lark, Gitter, etc.

 As a developer, you can use Wechaty to easily build your bot, effectively manage message sending/receiving, room creating/inviting, contact friendship, and delightful add artificial intelligence between users and your bot.